Our Proud American Brand

 Quality & Craftsmanship

-At Ethan Allen, we take the lead on designing, developing, and delivering everything we make.
-It’s how we can safeguard the quality of our products from start to finish.
-We’re proud to say that 75% of our products are made in our own North American workshops.
+By taking the lead on designing, developing, and delivering everything we make, we can safeguard the quality of our products from start to finish.

 From cushions adjusted by hand for perfect shape and positioning, to upholstery, in fabric or leather, cut, sized and customized for a flawless fit, our passion for quality and style are felt in every detail.